 Django has a lot of documentation.
 A high-level overview of how it’s organized will help you know where to look for certain things:

-- Tutorials take you by the hand through a series of steps to create a Web application.
-Start here if you’re new to Django or Web application development.
-Also look at the “First steps” below.
+- Tutorials take you by the hand through a series of steps to create a web application.
+Start here if you’re new to Django or web application development.
+Also look at the “First steps”.

 - Topic guides discuss key topics and concepts at a fairly high level and provide useful background information and explanation.